Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 When not to use Airwallex

 Airwallex's pricing structure works best for companies processing significant transaction volumes.
-If you're making only a handful of international payments monthly, the platform's enterprise focus might be unnecessary.
 The setup process requires more technical configuration than consumer-focused alternatives, particularly for NetSuite integration.
-Some transfer types may include receiving fees that significantly impact costs for certain business models.

 Pricing